-There are no restrictions on the evidence that the applicant creditor can submit to prove this, but common evidence presented includes attempts by the Enforcement Authority to enforce an execution (see question 25 in respect of ship mortgages) within six months before the application that revealed that the debtor did not have sufficient assets to cover the claim.
+There are no restrictions on the evidence that the applicant creditor can submit to prove this, but common evidence presented includes attempts by the Enforcement Authority to enforce an execution within six months before the application that revealed that the debtor did not have sufficient assets to cover the claim.

-Once the court has declared a company insolvent a receiver will be appointed to liquidate the company and distribute its assets.
+Once the court has declared a company insolvent, a receiver will be appointed to liquidate the company and distribute its assets.